JasonLiu1229/University-Vault/DGA/Lessen/Les 7.md

 We call M a **matching** of G if all edges e in M are vertex disjoint.
 The vertices incident to M are referred to as matched vertices, whereas the remaining vertices are termed unmatched.
 A matching M is said to be maximum if for all other matching M' we have $|M| \ge |M'|$.
 # A network flow solution
+We will construct a simple flow network with source s and sink t such that a maximum flow in this network corresponds to a maximum matching and vice versa.